perkeep/perkeep/doc/protocol/blob-upload.md

+# Blob Upload Protocol

 Uploading a single blob is done in two parts:

-1) Optional: see if the server already has it with a HEAD request to its blob URL, or do a multi-stat request with a single blob.
+1. Optional: see if the server already has it with a HEAD request to its blob URL, or do a multi-stat request with a single blob.
 If the server has it, you're done.
 Blobs are content-addressable and have no metadata or version, so if the server has it, it has the right version.

-2) PUT that blob to its blob URL (or do a multipart batch put of a single blob)
+2. PUT that blob to its blob URL (or do a multipart batch put of a single blob)